close.svg

 I’m not saying 8 years old is a magic number.
 It was the best for our family and circumstances.
 You know your child.
 You know a lot about their maturity level, their interests, the devices they have access to, and their online activity.
 But it’s also important to know that in all probability, you do not know everything.
 Because no parent knows everything about their child.

-The other thing that is true for almost all parents: we need to talk to our kids at younger ages than we probably feel comfortable doing.
-A recent interview with Fight the New Drug reports they have children as young as eight years old who have emailed them asking for help.
+The other thing that is true for almost all parents: we need to talk to our kids about porn at younger ages than we probably feel comfortable doing.
+An interview with Fight the New Drug reports they have children as young as eight years old who have emailed them asking for help.

 Since sexualized media is everywhere, we want to get the first word in about respecting and celebrating bodies, relationships, and healthy sexuality.
 Sooner is safer!